arivan-amin/Healthcare-Clean-Microservices/README.md

 - **Audit Service**: Provides centralized logging and auditing for all actions within the system.
 It records critical events, such as user activities and service interactions, to ensure transparency and compliance.
-- **Billing Service**: Handles the generation and management of invoices and payments.
-It integrates with various services to collect billing information and ensures accurate billing for patient services and treatments.
 - **Core Service**: Provides foundational services and shared functionality used across other microservices.
 This could include utility functions, common data access layers, or basic service management features.